apache/logging-log4cxx/src/site/markdown/qt-support.md

 Note that by default, this message handler also calls `abort` upon a fatal message.

-To use the Qt event loop to monitor the configuration file do your Log4cxx configuration as follows:
+To use the Qt event loop to monitor the configuration file, configure Log4cxx as follows:
 \include com/foo/config-qt.cpp

+Note that when using the above technique you *must* configure Log4cxx after creating your QCoreApplication instance.
+(see the \ref MyApp-qt.cpp file for how to do this).

+\example MyApp-qt.cpp
+This file is an example of how to cofigure Log4cxx in a Qt application.